 HAProxy’s cache, known as a proxy cache, helps accelerate web applications by reducing the time it takes to process and render applications by saving recently requested information and delivering it to the client.
 Caching allows the information retrieval process to be quickened by already having some pieces ready to go.
 Once a resource is cached, it becomes available to anyone making the same request until it expires, boosting how quickly clients receive data.
 With HAProxy, caching can even be implemented to reuse a TLS session on new connections, reducing the time it takes to encrypt and decrypt data.

 While caching can reduce the strain on servers to accelerate application service delivery, the reduction of this strain can also be managed by a load balancer.
 HAProxy’s load balancing technology ensures incoming web traffic is distributed across a fleet of servers to prevent some servers from becoming overloaded.
 Its routing technology brings cost-effective, high-performance application delivery, ensuring servers are balanced, unstrained, and have rate limits in place.
-Choosing the right algorithm for load balancing is made easy with HAProxy, giving you the option to set up static and dynamic algorithms with ease—or even make your static algorithms more dynamic (learn more in our blog post, Fundamentals: Load Balancing and the Right Distribution Algorithm for You).
+Choosing the right algorithm for load balancing is made easy with HAProxy, giving you the option to set up static and dynamic algorithms with ease—or even make your static algorithms more dynamic.

 From caching messages to optimizing server performance, the possibility of an unresponsive web application looms over your service delivery.
 With the right load balancing, caching and security in place, you can rest assured that the service you provide is seamless and highly available.